 If you are submitting the claims yourself, there is one claim form for filing medical, dental and hearing claims to the Claims Office.
-This claim form should also be used to file prescription drug claims for medications purchased at nonparticipating pharmacies and for coordination of prescription benefits.
-One claim form may be submitted for a combination of any of these benefits for 1 person.
+One claim form may be submitted for a combination of any of these benefits for one person.
 A separate claim form must be submitted for each individual in a family.

-Claim forms are available online or from Human Resources or Risk Management.
+Claim forms are available online www.fnsbandsd.com or from Human Resources/ Risk Management.
 The claim forms are not available from the Claims Office.